Caravan, campervan or motorhome?

 It wasn’t that long ago when motorhomes were quite a rarity in our country.
 When we came back from holiday, we often felt that they were as unpopular as red socks.
 Abroad, it was the exact opposite.
 Germans, Dutch, Italians, French.
 Caravanning has been going on for decades and it is as normal as a cottage, a cabin or a garden in our country.

-Caravans are the most common way of caravanning.
+Motorhomes are the most common way of caravanning.
 They are made using the chassis and cab of a truck such as a Fiat, Ford or Mercedes and the living area is made by a caravan factory.

 They are relatively manoeuvrable, relatively easy to park and spacious enough.
 Motorhomes used to be quite short and handy.
 Over time, however, they are making them bigger and clumsier.
 I don’t know why.
 With a small car, it was necessary for the manufacturer to have thought well about every inch and millimeter of interior space.
 One thing had multiple functions.
 A folding bed.
 Fold out seating from a table and the like.
 Such older motorhomes were easily 5.5m in length and comfortably carried 5 people.
 Today, a motorhome designed for four people is at least 7m.
 And it’s quite a difference to park a 5.5m and a 7m car on a street somewhere in Spain.